Originally published on April 6, 2022 Reading time: 24 minutes

 While I was telling Helen about that weird situation, who also didn’t crave to keep the placenta, I noticed that Dr. Ewig had disappeared.
 He wasn’t in the room anymore.
 I asked my wife and the medical equip if they noticed him leaving, but they all denied.
 The doctor then was visibly relieved: “He must have taken it with him for disposal.
 Normally he should have asked if you wanted to keep it, but… you know, he was a little faraway.”

 We nodded, especially I, and quickly forgot about the fact.
-We didn’t imagine, though, that we would have never seen that bizarre old man again.

 The next day, I was at the hospital as soon as the visiting time started.
 I had insisted to sleep there, with my two girls, but they strictly denied it.
 At home, I had rested very little because of the excitement and I prepared a bag of clean clothes for Helen to kill time.